 Read more on Plantar fasciitis treatment and causes.

 A Heel spur is a bony growth on the heel bone (Calcaneus) at the point where the Plantar fascia attaches.
 Symptoms of a heel spur are the same as Plantar fasciitis, but the two are not the same.
 Plantar fasciitis can occur without the presence of a Heel spur, and a Heel spur can occur without any painful symptoms at all.

 Tarsal Tunnel Syndrome

-There are a number of causes of Tarsel tunnel syndrome.
+There are a number of causes of Tarsal tunnel syndrome.
 If you overpronate (where your foot rolls or flattens) when you walk or run then this will increase the likelihood of compression of the nerve.
-Other causes include arthritis, traumatic injury, a cyst, and diabetes.
+Other causes include arthritis, traumatic injury, cyst, and diabetes.

 Treatment involves reducing pain and inflammation with rest and cold therapy, identifying and correcting the causes and contributory factors then rehabilitation of the foot and lower leg with stretching and strengthening exercises.